 #12 Cornell University

 In the running for the most outdoorsy Ivy Leaguers (along with Dartmouth), Cornell students can earn credit by taking classes in backcountry cooking, dayhiking, and tree climbing.
-That’s not to mention Cornell’s campus: the Fall Creek runs through it and features two gorges, plus Ithaca itself is dotted with 150 waterfalls within 10 square miles.
+That’s not to mention Cornell’s campus: the Fall Creek and Cascadilla Creek run through it, plus Ithaca itself is dotted with more than 150 waterfalls within 10 square miles.
 Cornell’s Outing Club has 2,000 members, who, for only $7 per semester, gain access to an extensive gear selection.
 When academic rigors get too intense (or, it’s just too nice out to study), students de-stress with weekly paddling sessions on Beebe Lake, from April to late October.

 Proximity to the outdoors: 4.0 | Culture: 4.2 | Academics: 4.0